zogzog/cw-container/doc/intro.rst

   users this specific entry point to implement custom behaviour.

-  Indeed the `MultiParentProtocol` will be called from the `SetContainerParent` hook when such an entity already has one parent set.
+  Indeed the `MultiParentProtocol` will be called from the `SetContainerRelation` hook when such an entity already has one parent set.